-Data in this bulletin are from the National Compensation Survey (NCS), which is conducted by the U.S. Bureau of Labor Statistics (BLS).
-The bulletin contains data on detailed provisions of employer-provided health benefit plans for private industry workers in the United States.
-Excluded from the survey are federal government workers, state and local government workers, the military, agricultural workers, private household workers, aircraft manufacturing workers, and workers who are self-employed.
-Previous publications containing information on employee benefits for civilian, private industry, and state and local government workers are available on the BLS website: http://www.bls.gov/ncs/ebs.
+Data in this bulletin are from the National Compensation Survey (NCS), conducted by the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
+The bulletin contains 2013 data on detailed provisions of employer-provided health and retirement benefit plans offered to private industry workers in the United States.
+Excluded are federal government workers, the military, state and local government workers, agricultural workers, private household workers, and the self-employed.
+Previous publications containing information on employee benefits for private industry and state and local government workers are available on the BLS website at http://www.bls.gov/ncs/ebs.

-For data presented by wage category, average hourly earnings for sampled occupations within an establishment were used to produce estimates for worker groups within six earnings categories: the lowest 10 percent, the lowest 25 percent, the second 25 percent, the third 25 percent, the highest 25 percent, and the highest 10 percent.
-The categories are based on hourly wage percentiles published in National Compensation Survey: Occupational Earnings in the United States, 2010, Bulletin 2753.† The hourly wage percentiles used to form the wage categories are unchanged from the 2009 bulletin since the occupational earnings used for the percentile values are no longer published.
-Updated percentiles from a different survey will be used to form the wage categories in future publications.
+For data presented by wage category, average hourly earnings from sampled occupations within an establishment were used to produce estimates for worker groups within six earnings categories: the lowest 10 percent, the lowest 25 percent, the second 25 percent, the third 25 percent, the highest 25 percent, and the highest 10 percent.
+The categories are based on March 2013 wages and salaries from the Employer Costs for Employee Compensation.

 The percentiles were computed using earnings reported for individual workers in sampled establishment jobs and their scheduled hours of work.
-Establishments in the survey may report only individual worker earnings for each sampled job.† For the calculation of the hourly percentile values, the individual worker hourly earnings are appropriately weighted and arrayed from lowest to highest.
-The values corresponding to the percentiles are:
+Establishments in the survey are asked to report only individual worker earnings for each sample job.
+For the calculation of the hourly percentile values, the individual worker hourly earnings are weighted and arrayed from lowest to highest.
+The values corresponding to the percentiles are as follows:

 ||Hourly wage percentile